The Family Business (American TV series)

 The Family Business is an American crime family drama created by Carl Weber and based on his bestselling crime drama book series.
-Originally developed as an independent film franchise, BET produced it as an eight-episode limited series in 2018.
+Originally developed as an independent film franchise, BET produced it as a series in 2018.

 The series follows the Duncans, an upstanding family that owns and operates an exotic car dealership in New York.
-It stars Ernie Hudson, Valarie Pettiford and Armand Assante.
+It stars Ernie Hudson and Valarie Pettiford.
+A spin-off The Family Business: New Orleans starring Lela Rochon has been ordered by BET+ in 2024.